jtao/OpenRace/website/docs/doc-adding-new-features.md

 ---
-id: doc-contributing
+id: doc-adding-new-features
-title: How to Contribute?
+title: Adding New Features
 ---

-## Support for new feature
+## Support for new features

 There are two cases to consider when adding support for a new feature.